Mini Galaga Multigame

 About a month after getting the cabinet up and running, I performed a few adjustments to the cabinet.
 This mainly consisted of tightening a few things on the control panel, making sure all the switches were contacting properly, things like that.
 I made a full backup of the MAME setup and put in the new instruction cards.
 I also moved the cabinet to the space that the Pole Position machine previously occupied.
 Lastly I decided to permanently install a floppy drive inside the cabinet for the purpose of easily backing up the high score directory.

-straightforward, these instruction cards fully explain everything.
+Although operation is straightforward, these instruction cards fully explain everything.

 Cable management was also something that needed to be taken care of.
 The last time I was out I ran out of cable clips so I wasn't able to tie everything down how I wanted.
 Cable management is something that is often overlooked with MAME cabinets but is very important to facilitate easy maintenance.
 It's even more important with this cabinet since everything is packed in so tightly.
 Proper cable management also keeps air moving freely inside so that components can run as cool as possible.

-drive was installed.
+This is before the floppy drive was installed.
 It was attached to the lower right side

-the mouse receiver and the cable for the power button.
+between the cable for the mouse receiver and the cable for the power button.

-Start, Joystick, Fire 1, Fire 2, Credit.
-Holding Start and pressing
+Revised control panel: Start, Joystick, Fire 1, Fire 2, Credit.
+Holding Start and pressing Credit exits to the game menu.

 The cabinet plays over a hundred games under MAME v0.60.
 Here is the full list of the files along with their title names.
 Keep in mind that not all these are available from the menu as some games require alternate romsets to run.
 Only the romsets that are playable will be available from the menu.